 Local citizens have input about national monuments

 National monuments are designated with local input.
-Take for example, our newest national monument, the San Gabriel Mountains National Monument in California.
+Take for example,the San Gabriel Mountains National Monument in California.
 A diverse, local coalition asked President Obama to protect this area using the Antiquities Act, and after an open public process, he did just that.

 Other groups and individuals are also calling for the president to use the Antiquities Act to designate their special places as national monuments.